 Programming your Logitech Harmony Hub

 It is very easy to set up your hub.
-Once you have the mobile app downloaded, you just launch the app and it will automatically try to discover compatible connected devices.
+Once you have the mobile downloaded, you just launch the and it will automatically try to discover compatible connected devices.
 If there are other devices that you want to add, just enter the brands and model numbers for these devices.

-Harmony Hub will create Activities for each one of your connected devices.
+will create Activities for each one of your connected devices.
 An Activity is a set of inputs or commands that you can perform using the hub.
 For instance, you can set up a “Watch a movie” activity, which will turn on your TV, turn down the lights, and lock the doors with just a press of a button.
-The mobile app will automatically create these activities for you.
-However, if you want to add a step, like open the CD tray on your DVD player, you can also use the app to do so.
+The mobile will automatically create these activities for you.
+However, if you want to add a step, like open the CD tray on your DVD player, you can also use the to do so.

 Instead of scrambling for your smartphone, you can just say, “Alexa, turn on the TV.”